mitmedialab/science/_includes/climate-cubesat-co-building.md

 <section>
 <div class="text--container">
-<p>Our local program (the beta test for expanding nationally and globally) currently supports 20 high school students.
-We are also working in collaboration with the Media Lab Learning initiative to bring this program to public libraries across the U.S. as part of their <a href="https://plix.media.mit.edu" target="_blank">Public Library Innovation Exchange (PLIX)</a> program.
-Our library collaborators include amazing librarians from Cambridge Public Library, Charlotte Mecklenburg Library, and the Wolbach Library at the Harvard-Smithsonian Center for Astrophysics.</p>
+<p>To broaden the reach of C3 programming, we are working collaboratively with the Media Lab Learning initiative to bring this program to public libraries across the U.S. as part of their <a href="https://plix.media.mit.edu" target="_blank">Public Library Innovation Exchange (PLIX)</a> program.
+Our use of an online community publishing platform for these collaborations not only serves as a repository for lecture materials and workshop ideas, but also enables diverse learning communities to share data, experiences, successes, and failures in the learning process.</p>
+<p class="last-call">Learn more at <a href="https://c3.pubpub.org/" target="_blank" class="sliding yellow main-link">c3.pubpub.org</a></p>
 </div>
 <div class="media--container">
 <div class="img--container">